 First, the mixed-mode voltages and currents (vectors) are expressed via standard-mode vectors.

-(YZ1)
+Vmm=vD1,2vC1,2=1-10.50.5v1v2=1/γ00γγ-γγγv1v2=KMVstd (YZ1)

-(YZ2)
+Imm=iD1,2iC1,2=0.5-0.511i1i2=γ001/γγ-γγγi1i2=K-1MIstd (YZ2)

-Then, relationships are defined between voltages and currents, in standard and mixed-mode.
+Then, relationships are defined between voltages and currents, in standard and mixed modes.

-(YZ3)
+Istd=YstdVstd (YZ3)

-(YZ4)
+Vstd=ZstdIstd (YZ4)

-(YZ5)
+Imm=YmmVmm (YZ5)

-(YZ6)
+Vmm=ZmmImm (YZ6)

-By substituting (YZ1), (YZ2) into (YZ3-6) relationships can be found between the standard and mixed-mode Y- and Z-matrices:
+By substituting (YZ1) and (YZ2) into (YZ3-6), relationships can be found between the standard- and mixed-mode Y- and Z-matrices:

-(YZ7)
+Ymm=(K-1M)Ystd(K-1M)t (YZ7)

-(YZ8)
+Ystd=(KM)tYmm(KM) (YZ8)

-(YZ9)
+Zmm=(KM)Zstd(KM)t (YZ9)

-(YZ10)
+Zstd=(K-1M)tZmm(K-1M) (YZ10)

 Mutual Transformations in Cases of Several Port Pairs

-All above relationships apply only to individual port pairs participating in MM to STD transformations.
-In case of many such pairs, and also in presence of single-ended components together with mixed-mode, a more general description is needed.
+All above relationships apply only to individual port pairs participating in mixed-mode to standard-mode transformations.
+In case of many such pairs, and also in the presence of single-ended components together with mixed-mode components, a more general description is needed.
 The transformation matrix in this case consists of several 2 × 2 diagonal blocks - each one for every mixed-mode port pair - and a unit matrix diagonal block that corresponds to single-ended ports.

-For example, the combined mixed-mode vector and single-ended component vector could be related as:
+For example, the combined mixed-mode vector Xmm_blk and single-ended component vector Xstd could be related as:

-(P1)
+Xmm_blk=XD1,2XC1,2XD3,4XC3,4X5=TX2000TX2000E1X1X2X3X4X5=TXXstd_blk (P1)

-Here, is an elementary 2 × 2 transformation matrix block.
-Depending on the type of variables in (incident or reflected wave, voltage or current), it is:
+Here, TX2is an elementary 2 × 2 transformation matrix block.
+Depending on the type of variables in X (incident or reflected wave, voltage or current), it is:

-(for incident and reflected wave) (P2)
+TA2=TB2=M (for incident and reflected wave) (P2)

-(for port voltage vector) (P3)
+TV2=KM (for port voltage vector) (P3)

-(for port current vector) (P4)
+TI2=K-1M (for port current vector) (P4)

-is a 1 × 1 identity matrix.
+E1 is a 1 × 1 identity matrix.
 The size of it is defined by the number of individual single-ended ports in the left side “extended” mixed-model vector.
 The matrix components designated by zeros are square or rectangular all-zero block matrices.
 Their size is determined by the size of the corresponding diagonal blocks.

 Note that (P1) only describes the case when variables on the left and right are “properly” ordered.
 The proposed standard allows arbitrary ordering of components in the mixed-mode vector.
-In addition to the block-wise transformation, as shown in (P1), a chain of several transformations may be considered, including permutations and MM/STD transformations:
+In addition to the block-wise transformation, as shown in (P1), a chain of several transformations may be considered, including permutations and mixed-to-standard-mode transformations:

+Xmm⇐perm_mm⇒Xmmblk⇐mixed_to_standard_mode⇒Xstd_blk⇐perm_std⇒Xstd

 For example, possible transformations are: